 - The Masters Conference, E-Discovery & Social Media, Washington, DC (Oct.
 4, 2010)

-- “A Litigator’s Guide to the Internet of Things (IoT),” forthcoming in Richmond Journal of Law & Technology (2016)
+- “A Litigator’s Guide to the Internet of Things (IoT),” Richmond Journal of Law & Technology (2016)

 - “Kill the Dinosaurs, and Other Tips for Achieving Technical Competence in Your Law Practice,” 21 Richmond Journal of Law & Technology 7 (2015)